Contract Labour Act, 1970

 (1) In this Act, unless the context otherwise requires, –

-(d) “controlled industry” means any industry the control of which by the Union has been declared by any Central Act to be expedient in the public interest;
+industry the control of which by the Union has been declared by any

 (e) “establishment” means – (i) any office or department of the Government or a local authority, or